DamonDeng/dl_tutorial/getting_start/readme.md

 After you clone sample project, go to the directory of the project and start Jupyter server.

-Then you can access it from your browser with the following UR:
+Then you can access it from your browser with the following URL:

 <http://Public_DNS_name_of_EC2:9081?token=xxxx>